 A good dry rub is a must, it’s not hard to make your own, they’re usually a pretty simple combination of ingredients.
 I usually just use Penzey’s BBQ 3000, it has great flavor and what I make from scratch is basically the same thing.
 So instead of buying 5 different jars of spice to make my own dry rub, I buy one jar ready-made and save myself the money and the labor.

 Light your charcoal an hour before you start smoking so your smoker is at the temperature as soon as the meat goes in.
 Cover the lower grate and bricks with foil, then place a drip pan full of boiling water in it.
-The water will help keep the temperature stable and provide a nice moist environment for the ribs to smoke in.
+The water will help keep the temperature stable and provide a nice moist environment for smoking ribs.

 My BBQ sauce recipe is pretty amazing if I do say so myself.
 Thick, and a deep dark brown, with a nice vinegar and mustard flavor and a kick of heat from chili powder and Cholula hot sauce, my mouths watering just thinking of it.
 I don’t puree it, I prefer to leave the bits of onions and the coarse ground mustard visible, it just looks prettier I think.

-To prepare the baby back ribs for smoking, clear your countertops and sink, this is a big piece of raw pork with a lot of juice on it, so you want to control what it comes in contact with and not cross contaminate anything you don’t want raw pork touching.
+To prepare for smoking baby back ribs, clear your countertops and sink, this is a big piece of raw pork with a lot of juice on it, so you want to control what it comes in contact with and not cross-contaminate anything you don’t want raw pork touching.

 Place the ribs in a single layer on a foil-lined sheet tray, sprinkle the ribs with a good coating of dry rub on both sides.
 Massage the rub into the ribs, making sure every surface of the meat is well seasoned.
 Now the ribs are ready to go on the smoker.